ArkCase/ArkCase/README.md

 Starting with version 3.3.1, ArkCase requires a separate configuration server, based on Spring Cloud Config Server (more info here: https://spring.io/projects/spring-cloud-config).
 To start the config server, take these steps:

 * Download the most recent config-server.jar file from here: https://github.com/ArkCase/acm-config-server/releases
-* Start the server process with this command: `java -jar config-server-0.0.1.jar`, replacing `0.0.1` with the version you downloaded.
+* Start the server process with this command: `java -Dserver.port=9999 -jar config-server-0.0.1.jar`, replacing `0.0.1` with the version you downloaded.

-The config server runs on port 9999 by default.
-To run on a different port, add the server.port option to the command, like so: `java -Dserver.port=8888 -jar config-server-0.0.1.jar`, replacing `8888` with the desired port.
+ArkCase expects the config server to run at port 9999, as shown above.

 ### Configure Tomcat